VanessaTsang888/ModernReactWithRedux2021/README.md

 # Modern React with Redux [2020 Update]

-This is the online React.js training course that I have been studying around my full time job as a Junior Software Engineer for a defence contrator in Gloucester, England.
+This is the Udemy online React.js training course that I have been studying around my full time job as a Junior Software Engineer for a defence contrator in Gloucester, England.

+July 2022: its been a while since I've had time working on this training course due to my full time job as Software Engineer.
+Therefore, I am starting again from the top.

 ## About

-I had purchased this course from Undemy: (https://www.udemy.com/course/react-redux/) This course has had recent updates and has many postitive reviews and ratings.
+I had purchased this course from Undemy [Modern React with Redux - 2020 Update](https://www.udemy.com/course/react-redux/) This course has had recent updates and has many postitive reviews and ratings.

 During this courses I am learning to use various different libraries which I have found very useful.

 How I have approched this course is top to bottom and I have a mentor that has been helping me when needed.
 I am enjoy lerning React and Redux for frontend software development as I am from UX Design background.

 ## Available Scripts